Resignation from the House of Commons of the United Kingdom: Origins

 Resignation from the House of Commons has never been allowed in theory, although five MPs were allowed to resign in the early 17th century on grounds of ill health.
 On 2 March 1624 N.S., Parliament formalized the prohibition by passing a resolution "... that a man, after he is duly chosen, cannot relinquish."
 At the time, serving in Parliament was considered an obligation to be borne rather than a position of power and honour.
 Members had to travel to Westminster over a primitive road system, a real problem for those who represented more distant constituencies.
 An MP could not effectively tend to personal business at home while he was away at Parliament, yet MPs were unpaid until 1911.

 Originally, the disqualification of office holders from Parliament came about as part of the long struggle to ensure that Parliament would remain free from undue influence on the part of the monarch.
 Since anyone receiving a salary from the Crown could not be truly independent, the House of Commons passed a resolution on 30 December 1680 stating that an MP who "shall accept any Office, or Place of Profit, from the Crown, without the Leave of this House ... shall be expelled [from] this House."
 The prohibition was strengthened over the following decades to bar MPs from simultaneously holding certain offices.
 However, MPs were able to hold crown stewardships until 1740, when Sir Watkin Williams-Wynn became Steward of the Lordship and Manor of Bromfield and Yale and was deemed to have vacated his Commons seat.
-The Irish House of Commons largely followed the procedure of the English Commons; however, whereas in England the prohibition MPs holding on offices under the crown continued to rest on resolutions, the Parliament of Ireland passed an act in 1793 to enforce it.
+The Irish House of Commons largely followed the procedure of the English Commons; however, whereas in England the prohibition on MPs holding offices under the crown continued to rest on resolutions, the Parliament of Ireland passed an act in 1793 to enforce it.